 Google Maps allows you to append Timezones by using their separate Timezone API.

 Geocodio lets you add additional data at the same time and in the same format as your coordinates or addresses, including:

-Google Maps offers routing, directions, and transit options.
-Geocodio does not.
+Yes, Google Maps offers routing, directions, and transit options.

 This information is complete to the best of our knowledge.
 We believe competition is a good and necessary thing, and strive to accurately and fairly describe our competitors.
 See any mistakes?
 Please email us.